JamesLinus/SevenUpdate/sdk.readme.md

 You can include a link to a page that goes into detail.

 ###Software License URL
-A URI to a public readable plain text file containg your software license.
+A URI to a public readable plain text file containing your software license.
 It will be displayed before a user can install your update.
 This field only applies to that specific update and is not application wide.
 So you can choose if you want to display your license for a specific update if you wish.

 ###Source Download Location
 This should be a URI to a directory containing where the update files are stored.
 This should be the parent directory.
 Files can be located anywhere, but this field allows you to specify the default download location.